 PAD is a progressive condition.
 Symptoms may not appear until the condition has significantly progressed and complications appear.
 Over time, PAD may lead to:

 Intermittent claudication is the most common symptom of PAD.
 Claudication is pain that occurs in the thigh, hip, calf, or foot while walking, using stairs, or exercising.
 The discomfort may consist of cramping, limping, or a feeling of heaviness, weakness, or fatigue.
-Symptoms of claudication usually begin after walking a certain distance, such as a block or two, and end after resting for the same length each time.
+Symptoms of claudication usually begin after walking a certain distance, such as a block or 2, and end after resting for the same length each time.